lst-ag/typo3-phpcsfixer-rules/README.md

 # TYPO3 PHP-CS-Fixer Rules

 This package provides the [PHP Coding Standards Fixer]() [rules](https://git.typo3.org/typo3/typo3/-/blob/main/Build/php-cs-fixer/config.php) used by the [TYPO3 CMS](https://www.typo3.org) in a static method.
+Additionally, it provides the custom rules for LST TYPO3 projects in a static method.
 That's it.

 This package has no dependencies, you need to install PHP-CS-Fixer on your own.